manu-mannattil/scripts/README.md

     with a ThinkPad X230t tablet (and other Wacom tablets).

 -   Calibre-based ebook utilities: [ebook-formats](ebook-formats)
-    interconverts a directory of EPUB and MOBI ebooks parallely.
+    interconverts a directory of EPUB and MOBI ebooks in parallel.
     [ebook-organize](ebook-organize) reorganizes a directory of ebooks
     into the form _.../author/title/title.ext_.